 List of the best recruitment tools to power your recruiting

-1. My Time Zone
+1. Time Zone Converter - Savvy Time

 It seems almost impossible for most recruiters to keep up with industry news and innovation when in the midst of sourcing for multiple roles.
 Are you saving links in a word document or sticky note on your desktop?
 Do you see articles on LinkedIn you wish you could just save for later?
 Use Pocket to keep all your links for later so that you can keep updated on your industry and be the sharpest recruiter in the market.
 Once you’ve mastered the art of saving your own industry inspiration using Pocket, you might be ready to sign up to our MidWeek Read where we share articles and updates.